Student Debt Lawyer in North Carolina

 Can Student Loans be Discharged by Bankruptcy?

-As a general rule, student loans cannot be discharged in a bankruptcy case.
+Generally, student loans cannot be discharged in a bankruptcy case.

-Having said that, there may be another effective legal strategy to ease your debt burden if you are drowning in student loan debt and other types of debt.
+There may be another effective legal strategy to ease your debt burden if you are drowning in student loan debt and other types of debt.

-How to Seek an Undue Hardship Discharge
+How to Seek an Undue Hardship Discharge in North Carolina

 The Brunner Test/Bankruptcy Means Test